-Before getting into the list of recommended dog foods, it should be noted that the FDA recently put out a warning about certain grain-free dog foods, which the agency thinks may be linked to an increase in dilated cardiomyopathy (DCM) in dogs.
-According to veterinarian Sara Ochoa, “Large and giant breed dogs are predisposed to this disease.”
+Before getting into the list of recommended dog foods, we should note that the FDA not long ago put out a warning about certain grain-free foods, which the agency thinks may be linked to an increase in dilated cardiomyopathy in dogs.
+According to veterinarian Dr. Sara Ochoa, “Large and giant-breed dogs are predisposed to this disease.”
 The majority of the vets we spoke with explained that the correlation isn’t from the lack of grains in these foods, but rather from the legumes or peas that have been added as a replacement.
-Veterinarian Angie Krause says, “When a dog’s diet gets so high in legumes as a protein source, it may change their uptake of certain amino acids.”
+Veterinarian Dr. Angie Krause says, “When a dog’s diet gets so high in legumes as a protein source, it may change their uptake of certain amino acids.”

-To get a better idea of what foods the experts (both human and canine) like, we talked to Liff, Satchu, and eight other veterinarians about the foods they recommend to their patients as well as what they feed their own dogs at home.
+To get a better idea of what foods the experts (both human and canine) like, we talked to Liff, Finn, Satchu, Ochoa, Krause, and nine other experts about the foods they recommend to their patients as well as what they feed their own dogs at home.
 Since every dog is unique, if you’re thinking about changing your dog’s diet, it’s a good idea to consult with your veterinarian before doing so.

 Best overall dog food

-Of the ten veterinarians we spoke to, seven of them said that Royal Canin–brand dog food is their top pick for both their own pets and the dogs they treat at work.
-Gregory Gstrein, an associate veterinarian at VCA Animal Hospital in Crown Valley, California, says that “the best foods are backed by actual research and feeding trials.
-Royal Canin does the extensive work needed to prove their foods yield excellent real-world results.”
-Catriona Love, an associate veterinarian at Heart of Chelsea Veterinary Group, feeds Royal Canin to her five-pound, 11-year-old Chihuahua rescue, and says that of the three dog-food brands she recommends to her patients, Royal Canin is the most palatable.
+Of the 14 veterinarians we spoke to, nine said Royal Canin dog food is their top pick for their own pets and the dogs they treat at work.
+Dr. Gregory Gstrein, a staff veterinarian at VCA Animal Hospital in California, says that “the best foods are backed by actual research and feeding trials and Royal Canin does the extensive work needed to prove their foods yield excellent real-world results.”
+Dr. Catriona Love, an associate veterinarian at Heart of Chelsea Veterinary Group, feeds Royal Canin to her five-pound, 11-year-old Chihuahua rescue, and says that of the three dog-food brands she recommends to her patients, Royal Canin is the most palatable.
 “I think the animals tend to like it more,” she says.

 Best wet dog food

-Veterinarian Jeff Werber also likes Royal Canin because it’s a brand with a positive track record and a trusted name, and its products are readily available.
+Veterinarian Dr. Jeff Werber also likes Royal Canin because he says the brand has a positive track record, a trusted name, and its products are readily available.
 He told us that he’s always been a fan of mixed feeding, meaning a little of both dry and wet foods.
-Werber explains that, because a lot of dogs don’t drink enough water, adding moist canned food (which also has less carbs and more flavor) to their dry food is a win-win.
+Werber explains that, because a lot of dogs don’t drink enough water, adding moist canned food (which has less carbs and more flavor) to their dry food is a win-win.
 He says that his dogs “love with a capital L” Royal Canin’s low-fat canned dog food.